JonLiki/MyNetBeansProject/README.md

 - Fasi Tangataevaha
 - Lanuongo Guttenbeil

-_Assignment: LCR Leader Election with Centralized Registration._
+Assignment: LCR Leader Election with Centralized Registration._

 ## License

 For academic use in distributed systems coursework.

-## About

-No description, website, or topics provided.

-## Releases

-No releases published.

-## Packages

-No packages published.

----
-_End of README_